Maxoplata/string-thing-ruby/README.md

 ## Installation

-WebSocket Ruby has no external dependencies, so it can be installed from source or directly from rubygems:
+StringThing has no external dependencies, so it can be installed from source or directly from rubygems:

 ```sh
 gem install "string_thing"